 Susan Howard (PhD, MBACP Accred)

-I have been working as a counsellor for a decade, after qualifying as a person-centred counsellor.
+I have been working as a counsellor for twelve years, after qualifying as a person-centred counsellor.

 I wholeheartedly believe in what counselling can offer.
 I have worked with clients who have transformed their lives, or, in other cases, met more modest, but also satisfying, goals.
 Sometimes, it's just about getting through a very painful patch, and having someone be there, to listen.
 I found counselling has helped me with struggles around confidence, relationships and more.